mohid-tanveer/rephoto-detection/README.md

 - configuration (`ExifPriorConfig`) controls tree count, depth, and regularization.
 - supports `fit`, `predict_proba`, and `save`/`load` via joblib, packaging both the model and the feature name ordering.

-this model captures metadata-only priors about which camera and capture settings are more likely to correspond to re-photos.
+This model captures metadata-only priors about which camera and capture settings are more likely to correspond to re-photos.

-### subpixel head (logistic regression)
+### Subpixel head (logistic regression)

 `src/models/logistic_head.py` implements `LogisticHead`: